AdobeDocs/analytics.en/help/admin/admin/conversion-var-admin/merchandising-evars.md

 **Merchandising eVar allocation (binding) setting**

-As mentioned before, all merchandising eVars with Conversion Variable Syntax have only "Most Recent (Last)" allocation.
-This is what the "Allocation" setting actually means for merchandising eVars: As implied earlier, this setting does not determine what values are inserted into the `post_evar` column as a visitor continues to use the site.
-Rather, the Allocation setting for merchandising eVars determines which eVar value binds to a product and how such products allocate their success events back to the eVar values they are bound to.
+As mentioned before, all merchandising eVars with Conversion Variable Syntax have only “Most Recent (Last)” allocation.
+Thus, the Allocation setting for merchandising eVars does not determine what values are inserted into the post_evar column as a visitor continues to use the site.
+Rather, this setting determines which eVar value binds to a product and how such products allocate their success events back to the eVar values they are bound to.

-Let's discuss what happens if a merchandising eVar's Allocation (i.e. binding) setting is set equal to "Original Value (First)".
-Any products that are set alongside the `post_evar` column and that have not been previously been bound to the post_evar column's corresponding "pre-processed" eVar will be bound to the value contained in the `post_evar` column.
-This binding between eVar value and product will never change until the eVar expires per the "Expire After" setting settings in the Report Suite settings.
+The following happens when a merchandising eVar’s Allocation (i.e. binding) setting is set equal to “Original Value (First): Any products that are set alongside the post_evar column and that have not been previously been bound to the post_evar column’s corresponding “pre-processed” eVar will be bound to the value contained in the post_evar column.
+This binding between eVar value and product never changes until the eVar expires per the “Expire After” setting in the Report Suite settings.

 Any time an image request meets the criteria that would otherwise bind an already-bound product to the most recently set eVar value, the "Original Value (First)" setting forces the Adobe Analytics data collection servers to ignore any such further attempts to do so.
 The opposite happens with merchandising eVars with the Allocation (binding) setting equal to "Most Recent (Last)".
 Any time an image request meets the criteria that bind a product to a merchandising eVar, the product will bind (and rebind) itself to the most recent value passed into the eVar, or the value that's (always) contained in the `post_evar` column.